Last part of making the Mathilde Blouse, y’all! You excited? I am!

 As you will have no doubt noticed, the sleeve hem is a lot bigger than the cuff band.
 By gathering a large sleeve into a small cuff band we’ll be giving the blouse an elegant puff.
 Let’s do this…

-1) Your cuff bands should have already been interfaced.
-Stitch the short ends together, right sides together.
+Your cuff pieces should have already been interfaced.
+Stitch the short ends of each cuff together, right sides together.
 Press the seams open.

-2) Fold the cuff band in half lengthways, wrong sides together.
-Press to mark the fold line, then unfold again.
+Now fold each cuff in half lengthways, wrong sides together.
+Press the fold line to mark it, then unfold it again.

-5) Now stitch the sleeve hem to the cuff.
-If you position the sleeve side directly under the needle you can keep an eye on the gathers and readjust them as necessary (mind your fingers!).
-If you’re super earnest and want to make extra sure your gathers are really even, you could baste first (using long stitches).
-Take your time here, there’s no hurry.
+Stitch the sleeve hem to the cuff.
+If you sew with the sleeve turned right side out, and the wrong side of the fabric directly under your needle - as shown - you can keep an eye on the gathers and readjust them as necessary (mind your fingers!).
+If you’re super earnest and want to make extra sure your gathers are really even, you could tack (baste) first using long stitches that you can pull out later.
+Take your time here to get the gathers even - there’s no hurry.

-6) Trim the sleeve seam down to reduce some of the bulk.
-Remove your gather stitches.
+Trim the sleeve seam down to reduce some of the bulk.
+Unpick the gather stitches.

 Press the cuff away from the sleeve.
 Now turn the sleeve wrong side out.
 Fold the bottom edge of the cuff under by 1cm (3/8in), wrong sides together, and press.
 Fold it under again along the fold line that you marked by pressing earlier, and press again.
 The inside of the cuff should just overlap the seam line.